 I am a 39-year-old guy with 4 kids who never knew his mom.
-I don’t say that for sympathy, but to set up this story.
+I don’t say that for sympathy but to set up this story.
 Since I never knew my mom, my 13-year-old son has always been curious about his ethnic background.
 My father told me my whole life that my mother was 100% Italian.
-My wife was adopted from South Korea and in 2019 she took an Ancestry.com DNA test to learn about her heritage.
+My wife was adopted from South Korea, and in 2019 she took an Ancestry.com DNA test to learn about her heritage.
 To her disappointment, she was 100% Korean.
-She wasn’t disappointed with being Korean, she had hoped there was some other Asian descent.
+Although she wasn’t disappointed with being Korean, she had hoped there was some other Asian descent.

-So, my son had established that he was 50% Korean but what about the other 50%?
-We believed that he was 25% English/Welsh and 25% Italian based upon what my father had told me about our family’s side and my mom’s.
-Still curious, for Christmas in 2020 we purchased an Ancestry DNA kit for my son.
+So, my son had established that he was 50% Korean, but what about the other 50%?
+We believed he was 25% English/Welsh and 25% Italian based on what my father told me about our family’s side and my mom’s.
+Still curious, for Christmas in 2020, we purchased an Ancestry DNA kit for my son.
 The results were shocking.
 Despite not knowing the other side of my family, I took pride in being Italian.
-I rooted for Italy in the World Cup as a kid, I loved Sopranos, and learned how to cook Italian food from scratch.
+As a kid, I rooted for Italy in the World Cup, loved Sopranos, and learned how to cook Italian food from scratch.

-As it turns out, not only was my son not 25% Italian but I wasn’t even 1% Italian, nonetheless 50%.
+As it turns out, my son was not 25% Italian, and I wasn’t even 1% Italian, nonetheless 50%.
 In addition, there was also no Welsh in the bloodline.
-I can’t say for sure how these signals got crossed and this misinformation grew, but for nearly 40 years I had been living a lie.
+I can’t say how these signals got crossed and this misinformation grew, but for nearly 40 years, I had been living a lie.
 Luckily, this lie isn’t the kind that had any real impact on my life.
-Sopranos was a great show and I still love Italian food, but now it was time for answers.
+Sopranos was a great show, and I still love Italian food, but now it was time for answers.